How to check Microsoft 365 service health

 On the Service health page, the health state of each cloud service is shown in a table format.

 If you're experiencing an issue with a Microsoft 365 service and you don't see it listed on the Service health page, tell us about it by selecting Report an issue, and completing the short form.
 We'll look at related data and reports from other organizations to see how widespread the issue is, and if it originated with our service.
 If it did, we'll add it as a new incident or advisory on the Service health page, where you can track its resolution.
-The Reported Issues page will show all issues your tenant has reported from this form and the status.
+The Reported issues tab will show all issues your tenant has reported from this form and the status.

-To customize your view of which services show up on the dashboard, select Preferences > Custom view, and clear the checkboxes for the services you want to filter out of your Service health dashboard view.
+To customize your view of which services show up on the dashboard, select Customize > Custom view, and clear the checkboxes for the services you want to filter out of your Service health dashboard view.
 Make sure that the checkbox is selected for each service that you want to monitor.

 - Up to two email addresses.